Jonath-z/Nglobal/README.md

 # Nglobal

-Native android application written in kotlin with 2000+ news from all over the world
+A native android application written in kotlin with 2000+ news from all over the world

 ## Video Demo